cambridgeltl/python4cl/README.md

 The other files you see here are:
 - `README.md` is the present file;
 - `requirements.txt` contains all the Python libraries required to run the code; you will use this file when installing Python on your machine;
-- `CONTRIBUTING.md` is a file containing the guidelines we used write this course.
-You can peek into it if you want to write beautiful Python code!
+- `CONTRIBUTING.md` is a file containing the guidelines we used to write this course.

+## License

+The content in this repository is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

+The icons used are made by Freepik from www.flaticon.com and are licensed with a CC 3.0 BY permissive license.

 ## Useful resources:
 https://www.inf.ed.ac.uk/teaching/courses/anlp/lectures/index.html